Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 - Type: bool
 - Default: `False`

-### Parameter: `rbacRoleNeeded`
+### Parameter: `rbacRole`

-Azure RoleId that are required for the DeploymentScript resource to import images.
-Default is AcrPush, which is needed to import into an ACR.
+The RoleDefinitionId required for the DeploymentScript resource to import images.
+If not set, an existing managed identity should have the appropriate role assigned.
+Defaults to Contributor.

 - Required: No
 - Type: string